-Join author, doula, and hospital chaplain, Amy Wright Glenn for a transformative and personal exploration of these questions in an 13-hour, live, online workshop.
+All are welcome to join author, doula, and hospital chaplain, Amy Wright Glenn for a transformative and personal exploration of these questions in this 13-hour, self-paced, recorded workshop.

 Have you recently experienced grief due to death or the loss of an important relationship?
 Are you a caretaker working with the bereaved?
 Do you wonder what it means to face your own death, or the death of those you love?
 If so, this workshop is for you.

 tuition is $30 USD